winter2014cpp/codeplay/README.md

 codeplay
 ========

-A rush of code to the head.
+A rush of pointers to the head.